-Neurofeedback Therapy is Best Level support endorsed by the American Psychological Association to help calm feelings of anger that are caused by anxiety.
+Neurofeedback Therapy is a Best Level support to help calm feelings of anger that are caused by anxiety.
 Neurofeedback is also FDA regulated for stress reduction.
 Neurofeedback teaches your brain to come out of anger mode and reside in a calm and focused mode that inherently feels more relaxed all of the time.
 It is a long proven, drug-free treatment that used neuroscience and technology for neuromodulation of dysfunctional brain patterns that cause anger.
 Patients report high level outcomes and enjoy the experience of Neurofeedback Therapy, especially when they do not want to use drugs or engage in excessive talk therapy.

 During Neurofeedback Therapy, the patient’s brain is connected to a sophisticated computer system that reads their brain pattern and then modulates it to a better performance mode creating feelings of a calmer mind and body.
 When your brain is neurologically regulated, anger subside triggers do not impact you as much as they would in the past.

 Our brains are the supercomputers of our bodies controlling all of our physical and mental states, including anger.
 The brain has an operating mode known as “fight or flight”.
 In caveman’s time, this mode would help him run from tigers and hunt for prey.
 In today’s day and age, research proves that we are put into “mini-fight or flight” hundreds of times per day, whether that be in traffic when someone cuts you off or at dinner when your spouse corrects your every move.
 This can cause constant feelings of a short temper or anger.
 Our brains need to be able to cope with this constant ongoing mini-version of a stress response.
 The best way to do this is to keep your brain from going into, and then getting stuck in, the fight or flight response mode.